== Bike-Walk Alliance of NH ==

 Articles of Agreement

 BWA-NH is a formal 501(c)(3) non-profit corporation registered with the IRS.
 Corporation status in the State of New Hampshire was granted in April 2006.
 BWA-NH membership and sponsorship payments are tax deductible to the extent allowed by law.
-The $15.00 gift (if received) and the $15.00 per year for the GSW membership are the only items not tax deductible.
+The $15.00 Granite State Wheelmen membership included with each sponsorship is the only item not tax deductible.

 Our Articles of Agreement and By-Laws are available for viewing on-line as an HTML file for general reference.
 If there are any questions please contact the BWA-NH office at email@example.com